robert-cameron/jenga_bot/README.md

 bool pos3
 ```

-Markers are also outputted to the `/vision/markers` topic in the `MarkerArray` message format for the visualisation of the blocks in RViz.
+Markers are also output to the `/vision/markers` topic in the `MarkerArray` message format for the visualisation of the blocks in RViz.

 # 3.3.
 Technical Components: Brain node